SumanthRH/personal-website/content/post/quotes-to-ponder-on/index.md

 * “If science ceases to be a rebellion against authority, then it does not deserve the talents of our brightest children.” - Freeman Dyson
 * "If you don't find a way to make money while you sleep, you will work until you die" - Warren Buffett
 * “The three big decisions - what you do, where you live, and who you’re with.” - Naval Ravikant
+* "Life's basic but essential algorithm is to repeat what works for you." - Charlie Munger
+* "If you're so smart, why are you not happy?" - Naval Ravikant